arpancode07/arpancode07/README.md

 👋 Hi there!
 I'm Arpan Singh
-🌟 Aspiring Data Analyst | 📊 Data Enthusiast | 💻 Python & SQL Lover
+🌟 Aspiring AI and Data Analyst | 📊 Data Enthusiast | 💻 Python & SQL Lover

 🚀 I thrive on turning complex datasets into actionable insights!
 With hands-on experience in data analysis and visualization tools like Power BI, I'm passionate about helping organizations make data-driven decisions.